Inside the Gaza hospital where mums are too weak to breastfeed their babies

 “We have babies orphaned by the bombing staying here as they have no family left, we lack even enough milk to provide for them,” he adds.

-In Al-Awda hospital, also in north Gaza, resident Dr Mohamed Salha said that it means people are resorting to eating animal fodder including wheat, barley adn corn.
+In Al-Awda hospital, also in north Gaza, resident Dr Mohamed Salha said that it means people are resorting to eating animal fodder including wheat, barley and corn.

 “Even we, as medical and administrative staff in the hospital, have had to resort to consuming this so-called animal feed.
 It has meant that diseases have spread due to malnutrition, such as hepatitis A, as well as the spread of gastrointestinal diseases and dehydration, especially among children and women.